spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-compositions.md

 - Upgradable composition: A configurable data set is easier to upgrade.
 Instead of upgrading to a hardcoded component structure, you can select an alternative data set that will hold new components.
 This makes it easier to _opt in_ to alternative compositions.

 - No-code customizations: The data-driven approach enables no-code customizations of the compositions.
-With the use of a What You See Is What You Get (WYSIWYG) tool, non-technical users can easily modify a composition by adjusting the data configuration, without the need to edit the underlying code.
+With the use of a What You See Is What You Get (WYSIWYG) tool, non-technical users can easily modify a composition by adjusting the data configuration without the need to edit the underlying code.

 - Split testing of data sets: Data-driven compositions enable split testing of different data sets.
 This means that you can create alternative data configurations and perform A/B testing to compare their impact on user experience and performance.
 This provides valuable insights for optimizing your application.